Taxonomy (biology): Author citation

 An "authority" may be placed after a scientific name.
 The authority is the name of the scientist or scientists who first validly published the name.
-For example, in 1758 Linnaeus gave the Asian elephant the scientific name Elephas maximus, so the name is sometimes written as "Elephas maximus Linnaeus, 1758".
-The names of authors are frequently abbreviated: the abbreviation L., for Linnaeus, is commonly used.
+For example, in 1758, Linnaeus gave the Asian elephant the scientific name Elephas maximus, so the name is sometimes written as "Elephas maximus Linnaeus, 1758".
+The names of authors are often abbreviated: the abbreviation L., for Linnaeus, is commonly used.
 In botany, there is, in fact, a regulated list of standard abbreviations (see list of botanists by author abbreviation).
 The system for assigning authorities differs slightly between botany and zoology.
 However, it is standard that if the genus of a species has been changed since the original description, the original authority's name is placed in parentheses.

 Phenetics

 In phenetics, also known as taximetrics, or numerical taxonomy, organisms are classified based on overall similarity, regardless of their phylogeny or evolutionary relationships.
 It results in a measure of hypergeometric "distance" between taxa.
 Phenetic methods have become relatively rare in modern times, largely superseded by cladistic analyses, as phenetic methods do not distinguish shared ancestral (or plesiomorphic) traits from shared derived (or apomorphic) traits.
-However, certain phenetic methods, such as neighbor joining, have persisted, as rapid estimators of relationship when more advanced methods (such as Bayesian inference) are too computationally expensive.
+However, certain phenetic methods, such as neighbor joining, have persisted, as rapid estimators of relationships when more advanced methods (such as Bayesian inference) are too computationally expensive.